empriselab/RCareWorld/README.md

 Follow the [conda install guidance](https://docs.anaconda.com/miniconda/miniconda-install/) to install conda.

 ## Cloning the Repo
-- Clone the repo:  If you have ssh key setup on github use: `git clone git@github.com:empriselab/RCareWorld.git` otherwise, `git clone https://github.com/empriselab/RCareWorld.git`
+- Clone the repo:  If you have ssh key setup on GitHub use: `git clone git@github.com:empriselab/RCareWorld.git` otherwise, `git clone https://github.com/empriselab/RCareWorld.git`

 - Checkout to the competition branch and pull the large files: Navigate to the `RCareWorld` repository using the cd command.
 Example command: `cd RCareWorld`.
 Checkout to the branch for this competition (this step might take a while since it contains large files): `git checkout phy-robo-care-test` Next, run `git lfs pull`.